Logo Futurismo

 Beach Searcher | The uniqueness of Praia Formosa

-Praia Formosa is a unique bathing area and that considered by many to be one of the most beautiful in the archipelago.
+Praia Formosa is a unique bathing area, which is considered by many to be one of the most beautiful in the archipelago.
 With shallow, clear waters and a long stretch of fine, light-colored sand, the oldest beach in the Azores is much appreciated by its visitors.

 Quick Info